 I put together this list of the sweets from the UK based on my personal taste, so I admit it is a bit subjective.
 Cadbury does dominate the list because I do love chocolate.
 Also, I didn’t include any licorice because I don’t like it, but those that do might like to try Black Jacks and Bertie Bassets Licorice Allsorts.

-If you are not able to make it to the UK to try these sweets, some are available for purchase (and worldwide delivery) on the British Corner Shop website.
-Those that want to make sure they can keep a stash of these British candies might enjoy Crate British.
-It’s a monthly subscription box that includes the best UK snacks.
+If you are not able to make it to the UK to try these sweets, some were available for purchase (and worldwide delivery) on the British Corner Shop website but now that has closed.
+I have also found a few of the items on Amazon here, but for much more than what you would pay in Britain.

 #1 Cadbury’s Dairy Milk

 Cadbury’s Dairy Milk is a creamy milk chocolate.
 The name may not sound exciting, but let me just say it is divine.
 It is velvety and the chocolate taste lingers on your tongue.
 For those that think a plain milk chocolate bar is too boring they also make bars that include caramel, raisins and almonds (called “Fruit & Nut”), and hazelnuts (called “Whole Nut”).
 Kids will enjoy dairy milk shaped as Freddo the Frog.